wso2/carbon-kernel/docs/KernelFeatures/AddingNewTransports.md

         protected abstract void beginMaintenance();
         protected abstract void endMaintenance();

- Refer the `carbon-transport` project [`NettyListener`](https://github.com/wso2/carbon-transports/blob/v2.1.0/http/netty/components/org.wso2.carbon.transport.http.netty/src/main/java/org/wso2/carbon/transport/http/netty/internal/NettyTransportActivator.java#L47) implementation for more details and examples on how to extend the `CarbonTransport` and write your own transport implementation.
+ Refer the `carbon-transport` project's [`NettyListener`](https://github.com/wso2/carbon-transports/blob/v2.1.0/http/netty/components/org.wso2.carbon.transport.http.netty/src/main/java/org/wso2/carbon/transport/http/netty/internal/NettyTransportActivator.java#L47) implementation for more details.
+You can also find examples on how to extend the `CarbonTransport` and on how to write your own transport implementation.

 2. Register the implemented server as an OSGi service.
 For example, If you have extended the `CarbonTransport` class and implemented `JettyCarbonTransport`, you need to register the implemented Carbon Transport as follows: